 Dr Michael Arnold completed a Ph.D in educational computing at Deakin University with a thesis entitled "Educational Cybernetics: Communication and Control With and of Logo."
 His on-going research activities and interests lie at the intersection of computer-based technologies and our society and culture.
 Michael was a secondary school teacher - at Caulfield High School and Thomastown Secondary College, and retains an interest in the use of technology in education.

 In the years since leaving secondary teaching Michael lectured in Information Management and Information Systems Design at the Faculty of Education at Melbourne University.
-In the HPS programme he teaches and writes about a variety of subjects relating to digital technologies in the social context.
+Michael is currently Discipline Chair for the History and Philosophy of Science programme where he teaches and writes about a variety of subjects relating to digital technologies in the social context.

 Michael was also a Visiting Scholar at the Centre for Applied Research in Educational Technology at Cambridge University, is a founding committee member of the IEEE Society on Social Implications of Technology (Australian Chapter), and is an Australian committee member of the Community Informatics Research Network.

-a comparative study of social networking in six locations across the Asia-Pacific,
+- a comparative study of social networking in six locations across the Asia-Pacific (recent ARC Discovery),

-a study of ethical and governance issues associated with the electronic health record, and
+- a study of ethical and governance issues associated with the electronic health record (funded by IBES).